massoncheg/forgejo-docs/admin/incoming-email.md

 Handling incoming email messages requires an IMAP-enabled email account.
 The recommended strategy is to use [email sub-addressing](https://en.wikipedia.org/wiki/Email_address#Sub-addressing) but a catch-all mailbox does work too.
-The receiving email address contains a user/action specific token which tells Gitea which action should be performed.
+The receiving email address contains a user/action specific token which tells Forgejo which action should be performed.
 This token is expected in the `To` and `Delivered-To` header fields.

-Gitea tries to detect automatic responses to skip and the email server should be configured to reduce the incoming noise too (spam, newsletter).
+Forgejo tries to detect automatic responses to skip and the email server should be configured to reduce the incoming noise too (spam, newsletter).

 ## Configuration